2.1. Gaussian mixture models¶

 A Gaussian mixture model is a probabilistic model that assumes all the data points are generated from a mixture of a finite number of Gaussian distributions with unknown parameters.
 One can think of mixture models as generalizing k-means clustering to incorporate information about the covariance structure of the data as well as the centers of the latent Gaussians.

-The scikit-learn implements different classes to estimate Gaussian mixture models, that correspond to different estimation strategies, detailed below.
+Scikit-learn implements different classes to estimate Gaussian mixture models, that correspond to different estimation strategies, detailed below.

 2.1.1.
 GMM classifier¶